YuraKostin/code-style/README.md

 > Almost every time when you see a boolean flag in arguments list, you possibly could split one function into two

-## Declarative code VS imperative code
+## Imperative code vs Declarative code

 Prefer declarative code style to imperative.
 People write code for people, not for computers.
 So the cleaner and simpler code you write the easier it for support by other developers.